sony/nmos-cpp/Documents/Dependencies.md

 ### Catch

-A copy of the single header version (v1.0 build 53) is included in this repository.
+A copy of the single header version (v1.10.0) is included in this repository.

 ### Boost C++ Libraries